siljawalenius/siljawalenius/README.md

 ### Hi there 👋

 I'm Silja (she/her) - a coder and designer based out of Toronto, Canada.
 I'm currently studying engineering and designing websites.
-I love learning more about sustainability and sustainable tech, and finding intersections between my architecture and engineering educations .
+I love learning more about sustainability and sustainable tech, and finding intersections between my architecture and engineering studies.

 🔭 I’m currently working on ...
 SouperHi - a React site about soup recipes!